Today, let me start with the story of two IAS aspirants – candidate ‘A’ and candidate ‘B’.

 Candidate ‘B’ feels that not just ‘knowledge’ but also ‘exam skills’ are equally important to succeed in the UPSC Civil Services Exam.
 He too refers to quality text-books, however, he thinks bigger and follows a TTT approach – integrating Textbooks, Test series, and Techniques.
 He starts his IAS preparation by solving model question papers of the IAS exam – in a time-bound manner with negative marking.
 He joins a quality mock test series and makes test-taking a regular part of his preparation.
 He gets an early understanding of the requirements of the UPSC exam, the type of questions asked, and the priority areas from which questions are repeated.

 Considering that there are only limited vacancies, who do you think has a better chance to succeed in the IAS exam – Candidate ‘A’ who followed a ‘textbook’ based approach OR Candidate ‘B’ who followed a ‘test series based approach?

 Clearly, Candidate B has a higher chance of success!

 Because candidate B is better equipped to solve the UPSC questions.

-Since candidate B has practised model questions in an exam-simulated environment with timer and negative marking, he is highly adapted to the UPSC exam requirements.
-When he sees questions in actual UPSC exam, he will not panic.
+Since candidate B has practised model questions in an exam-simulated environment with a timer and negative marking, he is highly adapted to the UPSC exam requirements.
+When he sees questions in the actual UPSC exam, he will not panic.
 He even might feel many questions in the exam similar to the question he practised earlier.
 That is not the case with Candidate A!

 The shift from Text-based learning to Test-based learning!

-The ClearIAS Test-based learning does not mean a full-stop to Text-Books.
+ClearIAS Test-based learning does not mean a full-stop to Text-Books.

 In fact, ClearIAS has always suggested a ‘TTT approach‘ – which is a mix of Text-Books, Test-series, and Techniques.